beenotung/quick-erd/README.md

 1. Run `npx erd-to-proxy < erd.txt > proxy.ts`

-This command generate the typescript types of each table and the schema for `proxySchema()` in [better-sqlite3-proxy](https://github.com/beenotung/better-sqlite3-proxy)
+This command generates the typescript types of each table and the schema for `proxySchema()` in [better-sqlite3-proxy](https://github.com/beenotung/better-sqlite3-proxy)

 The relation fields are also included based on the foreign key references.